 Rebels Without A Pause*

-Not sure what the Cantilupes were up to.
+Not sure what the Cantilupes were up to in England.
 Generally keeping a low and unimportant minor profile during the reign of William II a.k.a William Rufus, until the unfortunate arrow incident which heralded the start of Henry I’s reign.
 The coronation of Henry I was performed by Maurice, bishop of London, as the Archbishop of Canterbury (Anselm) was still out of the country after quarrelling with the now-deceased William Rufus.
 Anselm returned to England a month later.

-No sign of the Cantilupes.
+For the few sources I’ve managed to look at (not many for Normandy: my work isn’t on the Norman side of things), there’s no sign of the Cantilupes.
 Again, they are probably treading water and doing their thing while Robert, duke of Normandy, invades England.
 His brother, King Henry I, is not best pleased with this.
 Robert is captured by Henry in 1106, defeated at the Battle of Tinchebray, in Normandy.
 I’m not sure whose side the Cantilupes were on at this point – in 1088, the time of the first rebellion, the rebels had been widespread from the West Country up to the North of England, but no familiar names appear from whom the Cantilupes may have held lands and under whom they would have served as armed men.
 It is likely that they were rebels, as supporters for Duke Robert were centred in the Calvados region as well as in English counties where definite traces of Cantilupes have already been found.

 Again – pass on the Cantilupes, although Henry I did lead campaigns into Wales which any Cantilupes within summoning range would have been involved with.
 The old “I was only following orders” protestation did seem to hold water when rebel vassals wanted to return to the fold, but again, it is difficult to say what the Cantilupes were up to as the source material is so sparse.